Cedar Catholic shows heart but falls short in D1 consolations

-LINCOLN – Hartington Cedar Catholic found itself in the consolation match of the Class D1 State Volleyball Championships here at Lincoln East High School after running into a buzz saw named Diller-Odell in the semifinals Friday at Pinnacle Bank Arena.
+LINCOLN — Hartington Cedar Catholic found itself in the consolation match of the Class D1 state volleyball championships here at Lincoln East High School after running into a buzzsaw named Diller-Odell in the semifinals Friday at Pinnacle Bank Arena.

 “We were going to play to the end,” Cedar Catholic coach Denae Buss said.
 “We will not back down and we will not quit.”